Zeioth/distroupdate.nvim/README.md

 ## Credits
 Many of the GPL3 lua libraries this plugin use come from AstroNvim > NormalNvim.
 So please support both projects if you enjoy this plugin.

+## FAQ
+**Is this plugin automatic?** NO. This plugin will do nothing unless you run one of its commands.